 Use the dissecting microscope to identify the organisms to the lowest practical taxonomic level (as defined in SCI 2230), with the following exception.
 For the BioRecon procedure, do not identify Oligochaeta, Chironomidae, and Acarina below class, family, and order, respectively.
 Do not include any terrestrial organisms or pieces of worms or other organisms without heads.
 Use the most appropriate identification reference for each group.
 It will take some time until sufficient experience with identification procedures and references is gained.
 In addition to the identification manuals, maintain a reference collection that can be used to compare specimens and facilitate identification.
 After using a dichotomous key to arrive at the name of an unknown organism, check the organism’s geographic range, habitat preferences, and morphological diagnosis to confirm that the identification is correct.
 Do not identify an organism by simply flipping through some pictures and assigning a name based on a superficial resemblance.

 Enumerate organisms concurrently with identification and then place them back into the ethanol filled, labeled vial with the forceps.
-Remove the animals as you count them in order to avoid counting any of them twice.
+Remove the animals as you count them in order to avoid counting them twice.
 If a large number of one or a few taxa are present, use a laboratory counter to keep a running total to facilitate the enumeration process.
 You may temporarily label counters to avoid mistakes.
 If you do not use a counter, tally the number of each taxon on your bench sheet.

 If an organism is encountered in your laboratory for the first time, remove it and place it in an individual, labeled vial for inclusion in the reference collection.
 Make a note of this on the bench sheet, so that it can be located in the future, if necessary.